thorpej/CoPicoVision/README.md

 forward a little in order to get the cartridge to seat properly.
 I plan to adjust this in the next board revision, but it may require rerouting several signals.
-* More bugs may yet be discovered; I have not yet put together the audio section or tested with 2 controllers.

 ## Changes
 ### Rev 2.0.1